• Skip to primary navigation

 Notes

-1. Please use a kitchen scale in baking (the Amazon affiliate link opens in a new tab); cup measuring is too inaccurate.
+1. Measurements: Please use a kitchen scale in baking; cup measuring is too inaccurate.

-2. Jam: You can use any favorite jam that is on the tart side.
+3. Jam: You can use any favorite jam that is on the tart side.
 I use redcurrant jelly most of the time.
-Alternatively, use sour cherry, plums, raspberry, or blackberry jam.ย Other less traditional but great jam options are apricot jam, lemon jelly, and orange marmalade.
+Alternatively, use sour cherry, plum, raspberry, or blackberry jam.
+Other, less traditional but great jam options are apricot jam, lemon jelly, and orange marmalade.

 Nutrition